International Studies Association

 The International Studies Association (ISA) is a US-based professional association for scholars and practitioners in the field of international studies.
+It publishes several journals, including Global Studies Quarterly.

+History

-Founded in 1959, ISA has been headquartered at the University of Connecticut in Storrs since 2015.
-Its executive director is MJ Bosia.
+The International Studies Association (ISA) was founded in 1959.
+It has been headquartered at the University of Connecticut in Storrs since 2015.

+Description and governance

+The ISA is a professional association for scholars and practitioners in the field of international studies.

+As of 2025 the ISA's executive director is M. J. Bosia.
 It has been a member of the International Science Council since 1984.

-ISA has more than 7,000 members in over 100 countries and describes itself as "one of the oldest interdisciplinary associations dedicated to understanding international, transnational and global affairs."
+In 2020 ISA had more than 7,000 members in over 100 countries.
+It describes itself as "one of the oldest interdisciplinary associations dedicated to understanding international, transnational and global affairs."
 ISA encompasses six geographic subdivisions (regions), 29 thematic groups (sections), and four caucuses, providing opportunities to exchange ideas and research with local colleagues and within specific subject areas.

 ISA's annual convention routinely draws over 6,000 attendees.

+Awards and prizes

+The ISA awards a large number of prizes, including the Alexander George Award (since 1990), the Carl Beck Award (since 1980), the Quincy Writer Award, the J. Ann Tickner Award, and many others.

+Since 1981, the ISA has awarded the Karl Deutsch Award to scholars under age 40 or within ten years of defending their doctoral dissertation.

+Publications

-ISA publishes seven academic journals (International Studies Quarterly, International Studies Review, International Studies Perspectives, Foreign Policy Analysis, International Political Sociology, Journal of Global Security Studies, and Global Studies Quarterly) and co-sponsors an eighth (International Interactions).
+ISA publishes seven academic journals (International Studies Quarterly, International Studies Review, International Studies Perspectives, Foreign Policy Analysis, International Political Sociology, Journal of Global Security Studies, and Global Studies Quarterly), all currently published by Oxford University Press, and co-sponsors an eighth (International Interactions).
 ISA also publishes the Oxford Research Encyclopedia of International Studies in conjunction with Oxford University Press and maintains other online resources.
-Since 1981, it has awarded the Karl Deutsch Award to scholars under age 40 or within ten years of defending their doctoral dissertation.